yireo/Yireo_TestGenerator/README.md

 </config>
 ```

-This generator class needs to implement `\Yireo\TestGenerator\Generator\IntegrationTest\TestGeneratorInterface`.
+This generator class needs to implement `\Yireo\TestGenerator\Generator\IntegrationTest\SourceTestGeneratorInterface`.
 See the
 `\Yireo\TestGenerator\Generator\IntegrationTest\ConfigTestGenerator` for a full example.

 ## Todo
 - Move the AI mechanisms in separate modules
 - Allow to configure the AI prompt yourself
+- Add a dry-run flag